 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

-This task is based on an activity described in the article "Teaching Through Trade Books: Kite Exploration" published in the NSTA Journal Science and Children.
+This task is based on an activity described in the article "Teaching Through Trade Books: Kite Explorations" published in the NSTA elementary-level journal Science and Children.

 How do kites fly? is a stand-alone task.
-However it can be taught as part of an instructional sequence in which students coherently build science ideas about pushes and pulls.
+However it can be taught as part of an instructional sequence in which students coherently build ownership of science ideas about what pushes and pulls can do.
+In this third playlist lesson, students move from observing the effect pushes can have on objects (prior two lessons) to experiencing firsthand the effect of their pulls on a kite.

 You might begin the task with a read aloud or read along of Catch the Wind!
 All About Kites by Gail Gibbons.
 Consider stopping after reading the page with the following text: